delhatch/Pure_Mandel/README.md

 The Verilog code creates the logic necessary to implement the function for each pixel and create a 640x480 pixel VGA output.

-The heart of the implementation is the "pool" of up to calculation engines.
+The heart of the implementation is the "pool" of up to 12 (tested) calculation engines.
 The engines run a state machine operating on Q8.24 integers.
 Each iteration requires 4 cycles.

 Using the Altera EP4CE115F29C7 FPGA on the DE2-115 kit, up to 12 engines can be instantiated.
 See the performance metrics below.